moticon-rego/moticon-opengo/README.md

 gait report.
 This library allows you to load and process these files as demonstrated in the example `examples/demo_gait_report.py`.

-### Geometry Information

-The library provides sensor insole outline and pressure sensor geometry information, as demonstrated in the example `examples/demo_geometry.py`.

-### Plotting

-The library helps in generating plots using Matplotlib:

-TODO: Return an axis object which already has the sensor insole outline plotted.
-Demo how to plot COP data.

 ## 3. Library Development